LucasB-07/LucasB-07/README.md

 </div>

 <p align="center" style="color:#ffffff; max-width: 650px; margin:auto; line-height: 1.6;">
 <b>Hey there!
-My name is Lucas, a second-year Software Development student.</b>b<br/>
+My name is Lucas, a second-year Software Development student.</b><br/>
-Very interested in technology and software, with a strong passion for computers and programming.
+<b>Very interested in technology and software, with a strong passion for computers and programming.</b>
 <br/>
 I am social, enthusiastic, and eager to learn.
 My curiosity is focused on how programs work, which motivates me to discover and apply new technologies and skills.
 </p>